UV-1999/uv-1999.github.io/notes/philosophy.md

 **Higher-order logic**: It goes beyond first-order logic by allowing quantification over functions and predicates, not just individuals.
 This enables reasoning about properties of properties and functions of functions.

-## LAWS OF LOGIC:
+## LAWS OF LOGIC
 - Law of excluded middle - a proposition is either true or false.
 Not somewhere in the middle.
 - Law of contradiction - something is either A or not A. Where A can be anything.
 - Law of identity - a thing is identical or same to itself, A = A for all A.

-Law of excluded middle is necessary for logic.
+**Law of excluded middle is necessary for logic.**
 If a statement P is both true and false then anything can be proven to be true.
 The statement "law of excluded middle is true" can also be proven to be true which is contradictory.
 So either the law of excluded middle has to be true or all the propositions are true and false at the same time leading to the collapse of logic.

-If a proposition that is always true regardless of the truth values of the propositional variables it contains is called a tautology.
+If a proposition that is always true regardless of the truth values of the propositional variables it contains is called a **tautology**.
-A compound proposition that is always false is called a contradiction or absurdity.
+A compound proposition that is always false is called a **contradiction** or absurdity.
-And a compound proposition that is neither a tautology nor a contradiction is referred to as a contingency.
+And a compound proposition that is neither a tautology nor a contradiction is referred to as a **contingency**.
 The truth value depends on the contents of the propositions.

+## Necessary conditions

-A proposition P is necessary for a proposition Q
+A proposition P is **necessary** for a proposition Q.
-We say this when  “If P is false, then Q is also false” Or  “If Q is true then P is also true”
+We say this when  “If P is false, then Q is also false”.
+Or  “If Q is true then P is also true”.
 Or “Q if P”.

-But We cannot always say that “If P is true then Q is also true” Because P is merely necessary but not sufficient for Q.
+But We cannot always say that “If P is true then Q is also true”.
-Example
+Because P is merely necessary but not sufficient for Q.
-“Air is necessary for life” Or  “If No air then no life” Or “Life if Air” Or “If life is there , air is also there.”
+Example: “Air is necessary for life”.
+Or “If No air then no life”.
+Or “Life if Air”.
+Or “If life is there then air is also there.”

-But
-If Air then life?
+But is "If Air then life" true?
 No!
-Assuming something like that is called the fallacy of converse.
+Assuming it to be true is called the **fallacy of converse**.

+## Modus Ponens

-Modus ponens, it is the act of concluding consequent if the antecedent is true and the implication is also true.
+**Modus ponens**, it is the act of concluding consequent if the antecedent is true and the implication is also true.

-If No air then no life
+If No air then no life.
-No air on moon, true,
+No air on moon.
-So No life on moon, true by modus ponens.
+By modus ponens, no life on moon.

+## Sufficient conditions

-A proposition R is sufficient for a proposition Q
+A proposition R is **sufficient** for a proposition Q.
-We say this when “If R is true then Q is also true” Or “If Q is false then R is also false” Or “R only if Q” But We cannot always say that “If R is false then Q is also false” Because R is mere sufficient but not necessary for Q Example
+We say this when “If R is true then Q is also true”.
+Or “If Q is false then R is also false”.
+Or “R only if Q”.

+But We cannot always say that “If R is false then Q is also false”.
+Because R is mere sufficient but not necessary for Q.

-“Too much food increases weight” Or “Too much food is sufficient condition for gaining weight” Or “If you eat too much food, you will gain weight” Or “If you are not gaining weight then you are not eating too much”
+Example: “Too much food increases weight”.
+Or “Too much food is sufficient condition for gaining weight”.
+Or “If you eat too much food, you will gain weight”.
+Or “If you are not gaining weight then you are not eating too much”

-But
-If you are not eating too much then you will not gain weight?
+But is "If you are not eating too much then you will not gain weight" is true?
 No!
-Assuming something like this is the fallacy of inverse.
+Assuming it to be true is called the **fallacy of inverse.**

+## Modus tollens

-Modus tollens, it is an act of concluding the negation of antecedent, if negation of consequent is true and the implication is also true.
+**Modus tollens**, it is an act of concluding the negation of antecedent, if negation of consequent is true and the implication is also true.

-If Too much food, then weight gain
+If Too much food, then weight gain.
-No weight gain
+No weight gain.
-So no too much food (true by modus tollens)
+By modus tollens, Not too much food.

+### sufficient and necessary conditions are not same

 Air is necessary for life but not sufficient.
 You need more things for life.